k3karthic/ansible__busy-behind-nat/README.md

 One can configure a free static hostname for the OpenVPN server using the Ansible playbook at [https://github.com/k3karthic/ansible__oci-ydns](https://github.com/k3karthic/ansible__oci-ydns).

-## PKI Setup
+## Certificate Authority Setup

-To allow the OpenVPN server and clients to securely communicate with each other we need to establish a Public Key Infrastructure (PKI).
+To allow the OpenVPN server and clients to securely communicate with each other we need to create a Certificate Authority (CA).
 A key signing server is used to generate and sign certificates that the OpenVPN server and client will use for authentication.

-For security, the key signinig server should be a standalone server, but the OpenVPN server can act as the key signinig server as well for smaller deployments.
+For security, the key signing server should be a standalone server, but the OpenVPN server can act as the key signing server as well for smaller deployments.

 To get started, install [easy-rsa](https://github.com/OpenVPN/easy-rsa) on the system you will be using as the key signing server.

 ### Key Signing Server Setup

-Run the following commands on the key signing server to create a new PKI and Certificate Authority (CA),
+Run the following commands on the key signing server to create a new Public Key Infrastructure (PKI) and CA.
 ```
 ./easyrsa init-pki
 ./easyrsa build-ca